OJddJO/DungeonCrawler/README.md

 Turn based game, entirely in console

+*The game needs to set the terminal in fullscreen*

 **Concept:**
 "Dungeon Crawler: Endless Descent" is an endless dungeon exploration game where players take on the role of a brave adventurer delving into the depths of a never-ending, procedurally generated dungeon.
 The objective is to survive as long as possible, defeating monsters, collecting loot, and descending deeper into the mysterious underground world.